pchain-org/pweb3/docs/web3-pi-miner.rst

 ============

-The ``web3-eth-miner`` package allows you to remote control the node's mining operation and set various mining specific settings.
+The ``web3-pi-miner`` package allows you to remote control the node's mining operation and set various mining specific settings.

 .. code-block:: javascript

-    import {Miner} from 'web3-eth-miner';
+    import {Miner} from 'web3-pi-miner';

-    // "Web3.givenProvider" will be set if in an Ethereum supported browser. const miner = new Miner(Web3.givenProvider || 'ws://some.local-or-remote.node:8546', null, options);
+    // "Web3.givenProvider" will be set if in an Pchain supported browser. const miner = new Miner(Web3.givenProvider || 'ws://some.local-or-remote.node:8546', null, options);